faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

         - 128 MB = The amount of memory configured for this Lambda function (can be upto 10gb)
         - 77 MB = The maximum amount of memory used by Lambda function during this invocation
         ```
-    - I learnt that lambda at start point, will have `init duration`, which is the time taken for lambda cold start
+    - I learnt that lambda at initial start point, will have `init duration`, which is the time taken for lambda cold start
     - The total time to invoke and finish lambda helps to determine whether my lambda will accidentally reach throttle limit.
 If a lambda could complete task within few 200 ms at a time, it means in a second, I can invoke the `same` lambda 5 times.
-It also important to measure as lambda capacity is to run at 15 minutes long only.
-So, I must be aware how fast does payload throughput going through at each lambda encountered.
-Cold start also causes some delay in time process at starting point or after lambda not used for certain time.
+It also important to note that lambda can only run at 15 minutes long only at a time.
+So, I must be aware how fast does payload throughput going through at each lambda encountered plus that cold start also causes some delay in overall lambda's time process at the first initial start or after lambda not used for certain time.

         `ApiAuthorizerLambda` log record: